paillave/Etl.Net-Debugger/README.md

 ![Debugger](./README/Capture3.PNG "Debugger")

-### Click on the process that must be executed of verified
+### Click on the process that must be executed or verified

 This will show the detailed structure of the selected process.
 ![Debugger](./README/Capture4.PNG "Debugger")